ntando-mv15/fastapi-docker-nginx/README.md

 </br>

-##  Maintainer Notes
+## Notes

-This project was cloned and updated to support Docker for development and production, using Nginx.
+- This project was cloned and updated to support Docker for development and production, using Nginx.

-If you'd like to contribute or report issues, feel free to open a PR or issue on GitHub.
+- If you'd like to contribute or report issues, feel free to open a PR or issue on GitHub.

-## License

-As per original repository.